mcaubet/buildblocks/EM/chimerax/README.md

 ENTRYPOINT ["/usr/bin/chimerax"]
 ```

-3. In the same directory, run the commands below by adapting the filename in
+3. In the same directory, run the following commands and set the variable
-the DEB_FILE variable:
+DEB_FILE with the filename.
 ```
 DEB_FILE=ucsf-chimerax_1.10ubuntu24.04_amd64.deb